University Professor of Economics, Otto-Friedrich-Universität Bamberg

 I am a Full-Professor of Economics at the University of Bamberg, Germany.
 I am also a fellow of the Euro Area Business Cycle Network (EABCN), a research fellow of the Centre of Applied Macroeconomic Analysis (CAMA) at the Australian National University and a member of the Computational and Financial Econometrics (CFE) Network.
 Additionally, I am the spokesperson of the Doctoral Research Training Group “Bounded Rationality, Heterogeneity and Network Effects” funded by the Hans-Böckler Foundation, and principal organizer of the Behavioral Macroeconomics Workshop.

-My main research interests are behavioral macroeconomics, monetary policy, macrofinancial stability and income inequality.
+My main research interests are behavioral macroeconomics, monetary policy, macrofinancial stability, international finance and income inequality.

 Here you can find out about my